heitordemoraesfagundes-star/Project_MO/README.md

 - Explore embedded systems and electronics through a practical project.
 - Develop and document a complete hardware and software system.
 - Keep the engineering process approachable and understandable.
-- Create a well-documented open-source project that can be expanded over time.
+- Create a modular foundation that can be expanded in future versions.

 ## V1

 The first version of Project MO focuses on creating a functional, stationary desktop companion.

+V1 establishes the project's core hardware, software, mechanical design, and interaction systems before larger expansions are considered.

-V1 prioritizes:
+### Planned V1 Features

 - Interactive display
-- Audio input and output
 - Physical user interaction
+- Audio output
 - Expressive animations
-- A simple and approachable personality
+- Basic personality and interaction
-- A custom-designed enclosure
+- Custom-designed enclosure
 - Modular and documented hardware
-- Expandable firmware architecture
+- Expandable firmware

-Movement is intentionally outside the scope of V1.
-The goal is to first establish a solid hardware, software, and interaction foundation before considering larger expansions.
+> **Movement is outside the scope of V1.**

 ## Project Status